Ukrainian Americans: History

-The first Ukrainian immigrant to America, Ivan Bohdan, sailed with John Smith to the Jamestown colony in 1607.
-Bohdan met Captain Smith during the Long Turkish War of 1593–1606 when the latter had fought the Turks, was captured, and escaped captivity by fleeing through Ukraine, Romania, Hungary, and other countries.
-Large-scale Ukrainian immigration to America did not begin, however, until the 1880s.
+Large-scale Ukrainian immigration to America did not begin until the 1880s.
+Between 1870 and 1914, the majority of Ukrainian immigrants came from Austro-Hungary (Galicia and other regions).
+They were described as Ruthenians” Many arrived in New York City and Pennsylvania.
+In 1899 estimates of the number of Ukrainians in the US ranged from 200,000 to 500,000.
+The Ukrainian National Association (Український народний союз), known before 1914 as the Ruthenian National Union (Руський Народний Союз) was founded in Shamokin, Pennsylvania, on February 22, 1894.

+Between 1920 and 1939, about 40,000 more Ukrainians arrived, mostly from Western Ukraine.
+After World War II, about 85,000 Ukrainian displaced persons emigrated to the United States from Europe.

 From 1955 to 1965, St. Andrew Memorial Church in South Bound Brook, New Jersey, was constructed as a memorial honoring victims of the Holodomor of 1932–1933.

 The largest wave of Ukrainians came in the early 1990s, after the 1991 fall of the Soviet Union.
-A large number of those emigrating from Ukraine after the fall of the Soviet Union were Jewish or Protestant.
+Some of those emigrating from Ukraine after the fall of the Soviet Union were Jewish or Protestant.
 Many Ukrainians of the newest immigration wave settled in large cities and regional centers, forming ethnic enclaves.
 In addition, many Ukrainian Americans arrived by way of Canada, which has a larger Ukrainian presence.

 On September 11, 2001, 11 Ukrainian Americans perished at the World Trade Center in New York City during the acts of mass terrorism committed on that day.
 All of their names were listed and commemorated by Ukrinform, the National News Agency of Ukraine, during the nineteenth anniversary of the attacks in 2020.

 Ukrainian Americans living in Northern New Jersey and the remainder of the Northeastern United States have long been politically vocal about Ukrainian affairs, often traveling to Washington, D.C., to express their concerns.

 In Bloomingdale (near Chicago) on September 21, 2015, Filaret, the Ukrainian Orthodox Patriarch of Kyiv and All Rus'-Ukraine, consecrated the first North American monument to the Revolution of Dignity's "Heavenly Hundred".

-In February 2022, the Pastor Right Reverend Mitred Archpriest Philip Weiner, the leader of St. Josaphat's Ukrainian Catholic Church in Rochester, New York, said that there were more than 40,000 Ukrainians in the Rochester Metropolitan Area, which would make it one of the largest Ukrainian American communities in the country.
+In February 2022, the Pastor Right Reverend Mitred Archpriest Philip Weiner, the leader of St. Josaphat's Ukrainian Catholic Church in Rochester, New York, said that there were more than 40,000 Ukrainians in the Rochester metropolitan area, which would make it one of the largest Ukrainian American communities in the country.

 There are a large number of Ukrainian Protestants in the Sacramento metropolitan area who have organized support to those affected by the invasion of Ukraine through their local congregations.

+It is estimated that during 2022–2023, around 300,000 Ukrainians have sought asylum in the United States through various means, making the U.S. the fifth-largest destination for refugees of the Russian invasion of Ukraine, and also making Ukrainians one of the fastest-growing ethnic groups in the United States that don't originate from the American continent.

+Religion

+Most American Ukrainians are Christians (Orthodox, Catholics, Baptists, Evangelicals).